 Oh, those were the days.

-Of course, things begin to change and get more complicated once you get a bit older and especially when you start studying doctrine and history.
+Of course, things get more complicated as you age and especially as you begin studying doctrine and history.
 I got to thinking about this yesterday after a conversation with a friend, so I figured I’d briefly (and roughly) explore this a bit.

-In my experience, there are something like three stages or modes of being a “consciously” Protestant—where you adopt your theological stance with a fair amount of awareness of other positions, traditions, etc. Or, at least, there have been three modes that I’ve sort of inhabited.
+In my experience, there are something like three stages or modes of being a “consciously” Protestant—where you adopt your theological stance with a fair amount of awareness of other positions, traditions, etc. Or, at least, there have been three modes that I have inhabited.

-Begrudging Embarrassment – Then there’s the second kind or stage: a sort of bashful, apologetic Protestantism that’s fairly conflicted about the whole thing.
-This conflicted stance can come from any number of sources.
+Begrudging Embarrassment.
+From there we pass to a second stage: a sort of bashful, apologetic Protestantism that’s fairly conflicted about the whole thing.
+This ambivalent stance can come from any number of sources.
 Sometimes it comes with studying a bit more of church history and theology and coming to appreciate the riches of the broader tradition.
 Start reading the Fathers and a little Anselm or Aquinas, or some spiritual masters, and you begin to realize the Holy Spirit might have been doing a few things during that gap between the Fathers and the Reformation.
 This new appreciation for history might occur while simultaneously looking at the worst excesses of pop-culture Evangelicalism and getting the sense that they’re the natural outworking of Reformation theology.

 Some have drunk deeply from the wells of recent narratives of decline that lay all the blame at Protestantism’s feet (ie. Reformation –> Modernity and Bad, Bad Things).
 Sure, there may have been some excesses in the Medieval period, and Luther and Calvin had a point on justification, but…was it all worth it?
 I mean, are our beliefs that different?
 Are beliefs even the point?
 Was all the blood, the division, the dis-unity really the unalloyed victory for the truth it’s painted to be?
 Can the solas, especially sola Scriptura, be sustained in our day anyways?
 This is often accompanied by an unspoken (often unrecognized) premise that unity is supposed to be of a certain, more clearly chain-link, institutional sort and is scandalized by the thought of (30,000!) denominations the Reformation has apparently left in its wake.
 (BTW, that’s a myth that’s been debunked even by Roman Catholic apologists).